MEET OUR BOARD OF DIRECTORS

 Tom Durkin, Chair & Executive Director

-A lifelong social activist, Tom believes in social justice – and respect – for everyone.
+A lifelong activist, Tom Durkin believes in social justice – and respect – for everyone.
 A graduate of UCLA with a B.A. in psychology and a dual-major M.F.A. in TV production and screenwriting, Tom’s peripatetic career has ranged from screenwriting to government reporting to investigative journalism to political campaigns to public service documentaries to arts & entertainment interviews to legal/legislative analysis to technical writing and editing.
-For the last 15 years, he has used his lived experience of bipolar disorder and homelessness to work with and advocate for the people on the fringes of society.
+For the last 16 years, he has used his lived experience of bipolar disorder and homelessness to work with and advocate for the people on the fringes of society.
 He brings a lifetime of experience, creativity and passion to the No Place to Go Project.

 Kathleen (Kathy) Ferguson, Treasurer